CapitanMurasa/PerfectAudioWorks/README.md

 1. ~~**No sound output** if the program selects the default output, but your audio device is not set as system default.~~ ✅ Fixed: you can now choose the device to play on, but playback still defaults to the system’s default device.

-2. **Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.
+2. ~~**Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.~~ ✅ Fixed
 3. ~~**Playing through mpg123 would result in white noise**~~ ✅ Fixed: sample format conversion from int16 to float32 is now handled correctly.

+4. **Libtag on windows cannot find path to file** it seems libtag can't get file path on utf16
 ---

 ## License